Africana womanism

-Africana womanism is a term coined in the late 1980s by Clenora Hudson-Weems, intended as an ideology applicable to all women of African descent.
+Africana womanism is a term coined in the late 1980s by American writer Clenora Hudson-Weems, intended as an ideology applicable to all women of African descent.
 It is grounded in African culture and Afrocentrism and focuses on the experiences, struggles, needs, and desires of Africana women of the African diaspora.
 It distinguishes itself from feminism, or Alice Walker's womanism.
 Africana womanism pays more attention to and focuses more on the realities and the injustices in society in regard to race.

 Hudson-Weems sought to create an ideology specific to African women and women of African descent.
 Hudson-Weems believes that the creation of the ideology separates African women's accomplishments from African male scholars, feminism, and Black feminism.

 The Africana Womanism Society lists 18 characteristics of the Africana womanist, including being self-naming, self-defining, family-centered, flexible, and desiring positive male companionship.

 Where Womanism stems from

 Alice Walker coined the term womanism in 1983.
 She defines womanism as being that of encompassing feminist approaches while being more inclusive towards African American women.
 Alice Walker felt as though the feminist movement, as understood then and now, to be exclusive towards women of color as it offered a privilege to white women.
 Alice Walker's womanism confronts both the privilege of the white woman as well as the divide between men and women in search of the growth African American people.
 Alice Walker believes that womanism has been around since the time of slavery.
 Walker claims that, "This ability to hold on, even in very simple ways, is work Black women have done for a very long time.".
 Walker is saying that women of color have known the struggles of holding on to their strengths and allowing for the progression of others before them.